alordiel/dropdown-multisite-selector/readme.txt

 = 0.8.1 =
 * Date: 27 Jan 2021
-* Increased the limit of sites form the WMN from 100 to 1000
+* Increased the limit of sites for the WMN from 100 to 1000
-* Merged pull request (thanks to lisandi https://github.com/alordiel/dropdown-multisite-selector/pull/10)
+* Merged pull request (thanks to @lisandi https://github.com/alordiel/dropdown-multisite-selector/pull/10)

 = 0.8.0 =
 * Date: 27 Jan 2021
 * Added alphabetic sorting for the blog names when WMN options are used
-* Removed deprecated funtion to support PHP 7.4
+* Removed deprecated function to support PHP 7.4
 * Plugins script and style will now be included on the DMS settings page
 * Some small code improvements and styling

 = 0.7.0 =
 * Date: 09 Jun 2020
-* Thanks for github issues and code suggestions to: @toremo &  @Zodiac1978
+* Thanks for Github issues and code suggestions to: @toremo &  @Zodiac1978
 * And huge "Excuse me" to all that have waiting on update and making code compatible with WP 5.x.x
 * This updated includes:
 * Added dependency on jQuery for the plugin's script